seagle0128/doom-modeline/README.md

 - An indicator for `LSP` state
 - An indicator for github notifications
 - An indicator for unread emails with `mu4e-alert`
+- An indicator for irc notifications with `circe`
 - An indicator for buffer position which is compatible with `nyan-mode`
 - An indicator for party parrot
 - An indicator for PDF page number